-NOTE: This section is for sales code RES and REQ/REL/RET radios only with UconnectTM.
-For sales code RER, RBZ, REN, REP, REW, RB2 or REZ touch-screen radio iPod® control feature, refer to the separate RER, REN, RBZ, RB2 or REZ User's Manual. iPod® control is available only if equipped as an option with these radios.
+NOTE: This section is for sales code RES and REQ/ REL/RET radios only with UconnectTM.
+For sales code RBZ/RHB, RHR, RHP, RHW or RB2 touch-screen radio iPod®/USB/MP3 control feature, refer to the separate RBZ/RHB, RHR, RHP, RHW or RB2 User's Manual. iPod®/USB/MP3 control is available only if equipped as an option with these radios.

-This feature allows an iPod® to be plugged into the vehicle's sound system through a 16-pin connector, using the provided interface cable.
+This feature allows an iPod® or external USB device to be plugged into the USB port, located in the glove compartment.